ZackWilde27/Z3dPy/README.md

 Pass the RasterTriangles() function your list of meshes to draw and camera to view from, and it'll return a list of triangles to draw on the screen.

-I've made a convenient function for PyGame, but if you are using something else, ignore the z and just use the x and y points.
+I made convenient drawing functions for PyGame, but if you are using something else, ignore the z and just use the x and y points.

 ```python
 for tri in z3dpy.RasterTriangles(myMeshList, myCamera):